Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

 \subsubsection{Phase diagram and typical snapshots}

-Figure~\ref{fig:phase_by_mag} shows the global phase diagram, which contains the anti-ferromagnetic (AFM), ferromagnetic (FM), and disordered (D) phase.
+Figure~\ref{fig:phase_by_mag} shows the global phase diagram, which contains the AFM, FM and PM phase, which includes a stripe region and a conventional region.
 The phase diagram is plotted in the $a/c-b/c$ plane.
-In the actual simulation process, we define the weight of the $c$-type vertex as a constant 1, and adjust the ratio of $\frac{a}{c}$ and $\frac{b}{c}$ between 0.1 and 10.
+In the actual simulation process, we define the weight of the $c$-type vertex as a constant 1, and adjust the ratio of $\frac{a}{c}$ and $\frac{b}{c}$ between 0.05 and 15.

-The AF phase occurs in the region where both $a$ and $b$ are smaller than $c$, marked by the light red region, meaning that in this case, the $c2$-type vertices occupy the entire lattice, as shown in Fig.~\ref{Fig:snapshot} (a).
+The AF phase occurs in the region where both $a$ and $b$ are smaller than $c$, marked by the light red region, meaning that in this case the $c2$-type vertices occupy the entire lattice, as shown in Fig.~\ref{Fig:snapshot} (a).
+In fact, all \( c2 \)-type vertices in the figure can also be replaced by \( c1 \)-type vertices without changing the free energy.

 The FM phase occurs in the region where $b$ are larger than $a$ and $c$, marked by the blue region, which means that in this case, the $b2$-type vertices occupy the entire lattice, as shown in Fig.~\ref{Fig:snapshot} (b).
+Similarly, all \( b2 \)-type vertices in the figure can also be replaced by \( b1 \)-type vertices without changing the free energy.

-In Fig.~\ref{Fig:snapshot} (c), the striped region (disorder phase) occurs in the place where both $a$ and $b$ are larger than $c$, as indicated by the brown color.
+In Fig.~\ref{Fig:snapshot} (c), the striped region occurs at the place where both $a$ and $b$ are larger than $c$, as indicated by the brown color.
 In the $x$-direction, every leg is in the same state, with each leg pointing either left or right.
-However, the directions of the arrows between each row are random, and we refer to this as an $x$-striped region, although it still represents a disordered phase.
+However, the directions of the arrows between each row are random, and we refer to this as a $x$-striped region, although it still represents a PM phase.

 This phase diagram is completely different from that of the square lattice.
-The phase diagram of the square lattice is symmetric with respect to $a = b$, where either $a$ or $b$ being very large can form a ferromagnetic phase.
+The phase diagram of the square lattice is symmetric with respect to $a = b$, where $a$ or $b$ being very large can form a FM phase.
 However, in the Kagome lattice, the symmetry is broken.
-For example, when $b$ is very large, the b-type vertices can fully occupy the Kagome lattice, forming a ferromagnetic phase.
-However, when $a$ is very large, the a-type vertices cannot fully occupy the entire lattice, preventing the formation of a ferromagnetic phase.
+For example, when $b$ is very large, the b-type vertices can fully occupy the Kagome lattice, forming a FM phase.
+However, when $a$ is very large, the a-type vertices cannot fully occupy the entire lattice, preventing the formation of a FM phase.